signalfx/splunk-otel-android/CONTRIBUTING.md

 repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

-You may be asked to sign our
-[Splunk Contributor License Agreement (CLA)](https://github.com/splunk/cla-agreement/blob/main/CLA.md).
+Before your contribution can be accepted, you will be asked to sign our [Splunk Contributor License Agreement (CLA)](https://github.com/splunk/cla-agreement/blob/main/CLA.md).

 ## Finding contributions to work on